In the guide

 A brand name, trade name, or made-up name must not be substituted for the true name.
 A commonly misused trade name is 'crab sticks'; to comply with the requirements listed above, this trade name must be accompanied by a true name that indicates that it includes fish, cereal and crab flavouring.

 If a food contains any genetically modified material (for example, breadcrumbs may contain maize or soya) the product must be labelled 'produced from genetically modified maize / soya'.
-For more information on GM foods see 'Labelling of GM foods' and 'Genetically modified foods - Q&A'.
+For more information on GM foods see 'Genetically modified foods'.

 If the food or any ingredients in the food have been irradiated, it must be declared and marked 'irradiated' or 'treated with ionising radiation' (some crustaceans and shellfish are irradiated for example).